nikolaswise/lonegoosepress/source/publications/broadsides/famous/index.md

 but because it never forgot what it could do.<br>

 >> From *Words Under the Words: Selected Poems*.
-Far Corner Books, Portland, Oregon, 1995.
+Eighth Mountain Press, A Far Corner Book, Portland, Oregon, 1995.
 Copyright 1995 by Naomi Shihab Nye.